jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-04/04-3-hvcc.md

 nav_order: 3
 ---

-# 04.3 - Flashing a Patch and the Heavy Compiler Collection (hvcc)
+# 04.3 Heavy Compiler Collection (hvcc)

-This is an excerpt from the official heavy documentation:
+We will use the heavy compiler collection to transform our Pd-Patch into a C Code.
+To explain what hvcc does, I include the following excerpt from the official heavy documentation:

 _“Heavy is a **framework for easily generating audio plugins** for use in interactive sound and music applications such as **games, instruments or installations.**
 It aims to **reduce the dependency on low-level programming** from a creative standpoint and **bridge the gap from idea to production-ready implementation.**